 Applying modern presentation design & delivery principles will make a presentation more impactful.
-We have grouped these basic presentation design elements into four categories: Structural, Visual, Emotional and Theatrical.
+I have grouped these basic presentation design elements into four categories: Structural, Visual, Emotional and Theatrical.

 Once you have developed the structure of your presentation you can begin creating the visual elements.
 While the structural elements lay out a basic framework for your presentation (like the outlines in a coloring book), the visual elements add a lot of the ‘color’.
 Whether you use a visual presentation software like PowerPoint to produce slides or an actual product as your visual component/aide, your presentation visuals are all about amplifying the main points of your presentation.